Stearns and Foster vs Sealy Mattress Comparison – Which Hybrid Mattress Is Best?

 The Stearns and Foster mattress could work well for heavyweight back sleepers who weigh closer to 230 lb, but people who weigh over 300 lb may need to get a mattress designed specifically for heavy people.
 Even the firm model of the Stearns and Foster mattress probably won’t offer enough lumbar support for heavier people.
 I also don’t think the Stearns and Foster mattress works particularly well for heavyweight side and stomach sleepers.
 Heavyweight side sleepers may feel some pressure along their shoulders and hips, and stomach sleepers will probably develop lower back pain because they won’t get enough hip support.

 The Sealy Posturepedic is too soft for most heavyweight people.
 If you weigh more than 230 lb, you may feel yourself sinking into the thick foam layers, which could put pressure along your joints.
-The firm model of the Posturepedic may be a better option.
+The firm model of the Posturepedic may be a better option or check out our page of the best mattresses for heavy people.

 Lightweight Sleepers – Under 130 lb